United States Naval Research Laboratory: Centennial

 Commissioned July 2, 1923, as the Naval Experimental and Research Laboratory—later shortened to the Naval Research Laboratory (c.
 1926)—the laboratory began operations seven years after inventor Thomas Edison suggested that the Government establish "a great research laboratory."

 Throughout the past century, NRL has changed the way the U.S. military fights, improved its capabilities, prevented technological surprise, transferred vital technology to industry, and tilted the world's balance of power on at least three occasions; with the first U.S. radar, world's first intelligence satellite, and first operational satellite of the Global Positioning System (GPS).

 July 2, 2023, the U.S. Naval Research Laboratory celebrates 100 years of service as the Navy's corporate laboratory with a rich history of performing advanced scientific research and making significant contributions to U.S. military forces on, under, and above the seas.

 Environmental contamination

 The Navy's environmental investigations began in 1984.
 NRL was not listed on the National Priorities List as a Superfund and the Maryland Department of the Environment has regulatory oversight.
-Since the early 2010s, the Navy and MDE have coordinated their activities at NR.
-In 2017 groundwater investigation PFAS were present on-base in the shallow aquifer.
+Since the early 2010s, the Navy and MDE have coordinated their activities at NRL's Chesapeake Bay Division (CBD) site, located in Chesapeake Beach, MD.
+In 2017 groundwater investigation PFAS were present at CBD in the shallow aquifer.
 As of 2022, there are 6 active IRP sites (Photo-processing Waste Discharge, fire testing area etc) and 3 active munition response sites at former small arms ranges with lead contamination in the Chesapeake Bay Detachment.
 An online Restoration Advisory Board (RAB) meeting in May 2021 alarmed residents because of extremely high PFAS levels in the soil at the CBD's fire training facility.